Calpine (CPN) Q2 2017 Results - Earnings Call Transcript

 Over the balance of this year, we expect to further benefit from our retail acquisitions as well as from higher regulatory capacity payments in PJM and New England, partially offset by the impacts of asset sales and closures.

-Let's turn now to the following slide where we can take a closer look at the second quarter performance on a regional level.
+Let's turn now to the following slide, where we can take a closer look at the second quarter performance on a regional level.
 Across all regions, we benefited from our acquisition of Calpine Solutions and in the East from North American Power.
-In the West, we also benefited from higher realized spark spreads during the evening peaks where our assets are critical for good support.
+In the West, we also benefited from higher realized spark spreads during the evening peaks where our assets are critical for grid support.
 This helped to offset the year-over-year decrease resulting from last year's gas transportation credit that I previously mentioned.

-In Texas, beyond retail we also benefited from an increase in on-peak market spark spreads particularly in the Houston zone where most of our assets are located.
+In Texas, beyond retail we also benefited from an increase in on-peak market spark spreads, particularly in the Houston zone where most of our assets are located.
 You will note that in both California and Texas, while our run hours were down, the higher on-peak spark spreads in Houston and realized spark spreads in California more than offset the reduction in generation, as we are creating more margin per megawatt-hour of generation.

 In the East, commodity margin declined primarily as a result of the sales of Mankato and Osprey as well as lower realized spark spreads.

 Turning now to the following slide, we provide an update on our hedge disclosures.
 One of the more notable updates this quarter is an increase in our volume estimate for the current year.
 We had previously been expecting volumes closer to 90 million megawatt-hours, but we are now projecting them to be approximately 95 million this year.
-The increase has largely come from the West where we have been running and expect to continue running at levels above our prior expectations despite an extremely high hydro year.
+The increase has largely come from the West, where we have been running and expect to continue running at levels above our prior expectations despite an extremely high hydro year.

 In addition, you'll note that we have increased our hedge positions in all three years, most significantly in 2018.
 The increased hedge percentages in both 2018 and 2019 are largely driven by incremental hedges in Texas where we have captured some of the recent rally that Thad previously described.